asciidisco/grunt-requirejs/README.md

 There is no difference between declaring your require config in your Gruntfile and using a separate requirejs config file.

+> Note: Minification via Clossure Compiler is not supported!

 ## Almond
 _grunt-requirejs is capable of replacing require.js with almond.js automatically_